Understanding the Diagnosis of CAD: Key Insights for Patients

 • Computed Tomography (CT) Angiography: A non-invasive imaging technique that provides detailed images of the coronary arteries and can detect plaque buildup.

-These diagnostic tools are essential for accurately identifying the diagnosis of CAD and determining the appropriate treatment plan.
+These are essential for accurately identifying the and determining the appropriate treatment plan.
 Our preventive cardiology approach combines advanced risk assessment tools, lifestyle modifications, and personalized interventions.
 We ensure that your cardiac care is designed around your life, not just your condition.
 Additionally, we offer minimally invasive treatments that allow for same-day recovery, further enhancing your cardiac care experience.
 Remember, you are not alone in this journey; we are here to support you every step of the way.

 This flowchart outlines the steps involved in diagnosing CAD.
 Start at the top with the overall diagnosis, then follow the arrows to see how clinical assessments and specific diagnostic tests contribute to identifying the condition.